pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 For print traditions in the US, the most well-known methods for non-visual presentation were developed by [Abraham Nemeth](https://en.wikipedia.org/wiki/Abraham_Nemeth) -the MathSpeak ruleset for voicing and the Nemeth Braille notation for tactile presentation.
 A critical point is that both sets were designed for human creation.
 MathSpeak, to enable a non-expert reader to read mathematical publications to blind users; Nemeth Braille for a specialist braille transcriber to transcribe (and a trained reader to read).

-If you can catch him, Volker Sorge (who implemented support for both as part ofSpeech Rule Engine and MathJax) is happy to go into much detail telling you how neither MathSpeak nor Nemeth Braille can be produced from input without extensive heuristics.
+If you can catch him, Volker Sorge (who implemented support for both as part of Speech Rule Engine and MathJax) is happy to go into much detail telling you how neither MathSpeak nor Nemeth Braille can be produced from input without extensive heuristics.
 The rulesets are in fact not properly specified and can be contradictoryVolker.

 My impression is that this is by design - these rulesets could assume a human orator/transcriber who can adjust rules on the fly to enhance the simplistic heuristics.
 Even without understanding mathematics, it's fairly easy to make a change on the fly, e.g., after initial feedback from the user that in this particular pattern the superscripted 2 is not "squared"but, say, a row or column vector.